Planned Small Construction Accreditation Framework

 Pre-application meeting

-Once you’ve completed the self-assessment, you can request a pre-application meeting with the Accreditation Unit.
+Once you have completed the self-assessment, you can request a pre-application meeting with the Accreditation Unit.

-The pre-application meeting is a two-way conversation between the lead agency and the Accreditation Unit to identify any gaps or areas of concern that may prevent accreditation.
+The pre-application meeting is a two-way conversation between the lead agency and the Accreditation Unit.
+The purpose is to identify any gaps or areas of concern that may prevent accreditation.

 The meeting makes sure: